Back To Top

 Expensive

-You knew this one was coming.
-The Dyson was always going to make this list; it really is as good as everyone says it is.
-My colleagues waxed lyrical about the Dyson Supersonic for months before I tried it, so needless to say my expectations were high.
-I'll admit I also had a tiny amount of pessimism in my back pocket.
-How good can one hair dryer really be?
+The Dyson Supersonic was always going to make this list because it really is as good as everyone says it is.
+My colleagues waxed lyrical about it for months before I tried it, meaning my expectations were high.
+I'll admit I also had a tiny bit of scepticism.
+How good could a hair dryer really be?

-Well, I can confirm it's worth the hype.
+I can now confirm it's worth the hype.
 It's lightweight, user-friendly and genuinely feels fun to use.
-I mostly loved how quiet it is; drying my mid-length hair can take forever, so by the end of the session my ears can start to feel a little sensitive.
-This was an absolute delight and my curls were left soft, defined, bouncy and definitely shinier compared to when I air dry them.
-Not only am I a fan, it's contributing beauty editor Lucy Abbersteen's go-to for drying her hair curly, too.
+I mostly loved how quiet it is; drying my hair can take forever, leaving my ears feeling a little sensitive.
+But this was an absolute delight and my curls were left soft, defined, bouncy and shinier compared to air drying them.
+Not only am I a fan, it's contributing beauty editor Lucy Abbersteen's go-to, too.
 She describes it as "the best combination" for curls, adding that many hairdressers agree.
-Though the brand has released two new dryers since the original, we still think this is a winning buy for curly hair.
+Though the brand has released a few new tools since the original, we still think it's the winner for curly hair.
 The scalp protect mode of the Dyson Supersonic Nural – one of the new tool's biggest draws – is a great feature, but isn't designed to work with the new and improved diffuser when you hover it close to your head.
-The Nural is still great and a noticeable level up, but you could save some money here and still get a great curly-compatible tool if you only want to diffuse your hair.
+The Nural is still great and a noticeable level up, but you could save some money and still get a great curly-compatible tool with the original design.

-The wide tooth comb attachment, primarily for styling coily and Afro hair, coming as standard also sets Dyson dryers aside from others in this guide.
-I also love that it comes with so many different attachments as standard, making it a great, inclusive buy.
-Not so inclusive, however, is its price tag – though we will say that, in 2025, many dryers on the market are now a lot closer to Dyson-level pricing.
+Including the wide tooth comb attachment, primarily for styling coily and Afro hair, as standard also sets Dyson dryers aside from others in this guide – one of several attachments that make it a great, inclusive buy.
+Not so inclusive, however, is its price tag, though it's worth noting that many of 2026's premium dryers aren't far off that.

 See our full Dyson Supersonic review for more details